-Based on the analysis of the current conditions and surveys results of current corridor users, the plan for the Green Mobility corridor consists of four main components:
+Based on the analysis of the current conditions and survey results of current corridor users, the plan for the Green Mobility corridor consists of four main components:

-- The development of a green corridor adapted to non-motorised transport (mainly focused on pedestrians and cyclists) - The development of e-rickshaw services on a separate line to provide a fast and environmentally friendly alternative to the current autorickshaws - Development of hubs and connections to the city centre at core intersections like the KSRTC Bus Terminal to foster intermodal connections and create public spaces - Development of social and commercial activities to increase the corridor's appeal
+• The development of a green corridor adapted to non-motorised transport (mainly focused on pedestrians and cyclists)

+- The development of e-rickshaw services on a separate line to provide a fast and environmentally friendly alternative to the current autorickshaws - Development of hubs and connections to the city centre at core intersections like the KSRTC Bus Terminal to foster intermodal connections and create public spaces - Development of social and commercial activities to increase the corridor's appeal

-The design principles for the proposed project primarily focused on increasing the amenity and accessibility of the area for non-motorised transport modes by levelling the ground and developing pathways of 3 - 4.5 m to ensure safe passage for cyclists and pedestrians within the existing right of way.
-As part of the aim to increase the security of users, the installation of fences and hedges to separate the railway tracks, was included in the plan.
-An illumination concept will further ensure safe and appealing use during the night and can also contribute to the beautification of the corridor.
-Efforts to integrate existing trees into the new design are planned to further enhance the attractiveness and comfort of walking and cycling on the route.
+The design principles for the proposed project primarily focused on increasing the amenity and accessibility of the area for non-motorised transport modes by levelling the ground and developing 3 - 4.5 m pathways to ensure safe passage for cyclists and pedestrians within the existing right of way.
+As part of the aim to increase the security of users, the installation of fences and hedges to separate the railway tracks was included in the plan.
+An illumination concept will further ensure safe and appealing use during the night and can contribute to the corridor's beautification.
+Integrating existing trees into the new design is planned to further enhance the attractiveness and comfort of walking and cycling on the route.

-On the pathways towards implementation
+On the pathway towards implementation

-In this preliminary stage of the project, implementation costs were estimated at 250 million INR, approximately 3.31 million USD, excluding land acquisition.
-The estimated user frequency of the corridor and the associated benefits in terms of emission reduction and increase in social and economic activities include:
+In this preliminary stage of the project, implementation costs were estimated at 250 million INR, approximately 3.31 million US\$, excluding land acquisition.
+The estimated user frequency of the corridor and the associated benefits in terms of emission reduction and increases in social and economic activities include:

-- A 50% increase in pedestrians and cyclists (including transfer from autorickshaws, motorcycles and car users) - Emission reduction potential of 84 tons of CO2/year based on a transfer of 2,400 vehicle-km/day to green modes on the corridor - Considerable improvements in safety (prevent people from walking on the railway tracks) - Attractive public space for the 30,000 people who live, work or study around the corridor
+- A 50% increase in pedestrians and cyclists (including transfer from autorickshaws, motorcycles, and car users) - Emission reduction potential of 84 tons of CO2/year based on a transfer of 2,400 vehicle-km/day to green modes on the corridor - Considerable improvements in safety (prevent people from walking on the railway tracks) - Attractive public space for the 30,000 people who live, work, or study around the corridor.

-The Mobility Improvement study suggests that the project could be implemented in the short term, and initial steps have already been taken by the municipality in this regard.
+The Mobility Improvement study suggests that the project could be implemented in the short term, and the municipality has already taken initial steps in this regard.
 The project was reviewed and updated by the technical department of the Kochi Municipal Corporation, and a preliminary assessment of land ownership was conducted to elaborate on feasibility.
-Despite delays due to the Covid-19 pandemic and change of municipal government, the project report has been presented and approved by the Municipal Council to commence the Detailed Project Report process for further implementation
+Despite delays due to the COVID-19 pandemic and the change of municipal government, the Municipal Council has presented and approved the project report to commence the Detailed Project Report process for further implementation.